cbslneu/physioview/docs/contribute.rst

 Fork the Repository
 ...................

-1. Visit the |HeartView GitHub repo|.
+1. Visit the |PhysioView GitHub repo|.
 2. Click the "Fork" button in the top right corner to create your *own copy* of the repository.

 Clone Your Fork